• Assisted Living Providers May Want To Consider Chocolate On The Menu!

 • Where Did I Put It?
 Regaining Memory.

 Forgetting where you put your keys a lot lately?
 Leaving that shopping list at home all of the time?
 Having trouble remembering names for all of those faces?
 Menopausal women often complain of fuzzy thinking, forgetfulness, and difficulty concentrating; some even wonder if this is the beginning of dementia.
 You are most likely not losing your mind!
 Join the Red Hot Mamas for Menopause 101 to find out the causes of memory loss during menopause and what you can do to fight it.
 Presented by Anne Hamburg, MD, Southwest Medical Group Neurology Associates.
 Social time and refreshments at 6 p.m.
 The program begins at 6:30 p.m.
 Click here to learn more and sign up!
 Although it is unlikely that a menopause related forgetfulness will cause enough problems to require an assisted living solution, memory problems can make it difficult for people to live alone.
-If you or someone you care about is in need of an assisted living solution […]
+If you or someone you care about is in need of an assisted living solution in Vancouver, WA […]

 Continue reading